mark-hahn/git-diff-popup/README.md

 ## Details

 Git-Diff-Popup (GDP) allows you to view a text difference from the Git repository head in a small pop-up without adding or changing tabs.
-A difference is one or more adjacent changes, commonly known as a chunk.
+A difference is one or more adjacent changed lines, commonly known as a chunk.
 The pop-up shows the old version.
-At the top of the pop-up are buttons that allow you to copy the changes to the clipboard or to revert the changes each in one click.
+At the top of the pop-up are buttons that allow you to copy the changes to the clipboard or revert the changes, each in one click.
 GDP enables a fast intuitive workflow when retrieving or comparing versions of localized text.

 GDP also supports the Live-Archive package version storage.
 See the *Live Archive* Section below.